vitalab/vitalab.github.io/article/_posts/2020-06-12-FeatureRobustness.md

 ![](/article/images/feature_robustness/sc16.jpg)

-They compute the generalization error as the difference between summed error values on test samples multiplied by 5 and summed error values on the training set, since the size of the training set is 5 times larger.
+They compute the generalization error as the difference between summed error values on test samples multiplied by 5 and summed error values on the training set since the size of the training set is 5 times larger.

 ![](/article/images/feature_robustness/sc17.jpg)
 ![](/article/images/feature_robustness/sc18.jpg)

 # Conclusion

-In this paper, the authors provide a new mesures of flatness by using mathematical results concerning feature robustness.
+In this paper, the authors provide a new measure of flatness by using mathematical results concerning feature robustness.

 * These measures are invariant under reparametrization of ReLU neural networks.
 * These measures are empirically correlated to generalization.